Dimaks700/Dimaks700/README.md

 <p align="center">
   👋 Hi!
-My name is Dmitry and I am a SDET in MCST
+My name is Dmitry and I am a QA engineer in MCST
 </p>

 - :mailbox: You can reach me with: